 Canada is moving towards a National Food Policy.
-However, Agriculture and Agri-Food Canada officials are preparing a draft National Food Policy pursuant to the mandate letter from the Prime Minister of November 13, 2015, to the Minister of Agriculture and Agri-Food Canada.
+Agriculture and Agri-Food Canada officials, along with those in other Departments, are preparing a draft National Food Policy pursuant to the mandate letter from the Prime Minister of November 13, 2015, to the Minister of Agriculture and Agri-Food Canada.
 Specifically Minister MacAulay was tasked to:

 “Develop a food policy that promotes healthy living and safe food by putting more healthy, high-quality food, produced by Canadian ranchers and farmers, on the tables of families across the country.”